soupdtag/speak-tool/README.md

 4. Install all of the packages outlined in `requirements.txt` in your virtual environment.
 5. Obtain an SSL certificate for your machine.
 (Amazon does not allow ExternalQuestion HITs to direct workers to non-HTTPS enabled websites.)
    - MIT CSAIL affiliates can [request an SSL cert from TIG](https://tig.csail.mit.edu/web-services/server-certificates/).
 6. Generate a text file containing file paths to each prompt file (image, audio, text, etc.) to be displayed in HITs, separated by a linebreak.
-For example:
+For example (example file located in `./static/test-files/`):
      ```
      dave_task/d/dining_room/gsun_2cfa50e4b8eab1d67a53bb20aaa28021.jpg
      dave_task/a/abbey/gsun_20086d50e070ae7560403aa409461895.jpg